On the flint hills series: The convergence or divergence criterion

-\begin{remark} We now launch a criterion for the convergence of the flint hill series.
-The following could be considered as a test tool for deciding on the convergence or the divergence of the flint hill series, avoiding the studies of the irrationality measure of $\pi$ which is generally a harder problem. \end{remark}
+Here, we introduce a criterion for determining the convergence of the flint hill series.
+The following could be considered as a test tool for deciding on the convergence or divergence of the flint hill series, avoiding studies of irrationality measure of $\pi$ which is generally a harder problem.